 As members of the Lawrence University community, students are required to sign the following Honor Pledge; by doing so, they affirm their belief in the value of the stipulations of the system:

 I hereby affirm that I understand and accept the responsibilities and stipulations of the Lawrence University Honor System.

-Furthermore, students must reaffirm the Honor Code by writing “I hereby reaffirm the Lawrence University Honor Code” followed by their signatures on all submitted work or by providing an equivalent indication on work submitted electronically.
+Furthermore, students must reaffirm the Honor Code by writing “I hereby reaffirm the Lawrence University Honor Code” (or "IHRTLUHC") followed by their signature on all submitted work or by providing an equivalent indication on work submitted electronically.